Gesifeta/solutions-architect/Day_12-13/Notes.md

 - It is an intelligent DNS service providing routing, failover, and health checks.
 - New domain, domain transfers, and DNS Records are some of its services

+---

+notes:
+-- to include ssl certificate --> dont forget to include custom domain name in the cloudFront distribution.

 #### **Resources:**

 - [CloudFront Overview](https://aws.amazon.com/cloudfront/)